Lundtofte Flyveplads

 Lundtofte Flyveplads (Lundtofte Aerodrome) is a former airport for both military and civilian use.
-Currently, the Technical University of Denmark is built on the site.
+Currently, the Technical University of Denmark (DTU) is built on the site.
 The airport opened in 1917 and the last flight was in 1959.

 History

 The navy flying school was looking for a new airfield location, since the Kløvermarken airfield they used at the time was to be closed soon due to the expansion of Copenhagen.
 A suitable area of around 7.7 ha was found at Lundtofte.
 In March 1917, approval was given for the purchase of 22 ha at the site and budget for construction of airfield facilities was reserved.

-Inauguration
+Inauguration and early years

 The airfield was inaugurated June 22, 1917.
 Five aircraft would fly from the old airfield of Kløvermarken to Lundtofte and back again.
 Chief of the two airfields Jeff HA Hammelev was flying one of the aircraft.
 The flight from Kløvermarken to Lundtofte went smoothly, and festivities were held at Lundtofte.
 However, shortly after their landing, thunderclouds appeared, and Hammelev, who had an important meeting in Copenhagen, took off to fly back to Kløvermarken together with a mechanic, to avoid the bad weather.
 At Ermelunden they were caught in the bad weather and crashed.
 Hammelev did not survive the crash, and the mechanic was badly injured.